Pikhota/Marvel-characters/README.md

 This mobile application loads data about Marvel Characters and their description, image etc. using Official Marvel API  https://developer.marvel.com/

-# Libraries which i loaded using Nuget
+# External libraries which i loaded using Nuget

 Newtonsoft.json - this library needed to Deserialize data which i received using Marvel Api